Rethinking Sketching as Sampling: A Graph Signal Processing Approach: Heuristic approaches

 \subsection{Greedy approach}

-Another alternative to approximate the solution {of} \eqref{eqn_prob1_forward} and \eqref{eqn_prob1_backward_x}, or approximate the solution of minimizing \eqref{eqn_prob1_hsampling_forward} \blue{(and its inverse problem counterpart)} over $\ccalC_{np}$, is to implement an iterative greedy algorithm that adds nodes to the sampling set incrementally.
-At each iteration, the node {that} reduces the \blue{MSE} the most is incorporated to the sampling set.
-Considering problem \eqref{eqn_prob1_forward} as an example, first, one-by-one all $n$ nodes are tested and the one that yields the lowest value of the objective function in \eqref{eqn_prob1_forward} is added to the sampling set.
-Then, the sampling set is augmented with one more node by choosing the one that yields the lowest optimal objective among the remaining $n-1$ nodes.
-The procedure is repeated until $p$ nodes are selected in the sampling set.
+Another alternative to approximate the solution {of} \eqref{eqn_prob1_forward} and \eqref{eqn_prob1_backward_x} over $\ccalC$, is to implement an iterative greedy algorithm that adds samples to the sampling set incrementally.
+At each iteration, the sample that reduces the MSE the most is incorporated to the sampling set.
+Considering problem \eqref{eqn_prob1_forward} as an example, first, one-by-one all $n$ samples are tested and the one that yields the lowest value of the objective function in \eqref{eqn_prob1_forward} is added to the sampling set.
+Then, the sampling set is augmented with one more sample by choosing the one that yields the lowest optimal objective among the remaining $n-1$ ones.
+The procedure is repeated until $p$ samples are selected in the sampling set.
 This way only $n + (n-1) + \cdots + (n-(p-1))<np$ evaluations of the objective function \eqref{eqn_prob1_forward} are required.
 Note that each evaluation of \eqref{eqn_prob1_forward} entails $O(mnp+p^{3})$ operations, so that the overall cost of the greedy approach is $O(mn^{2}p^{2}+np^{4})$.
 Greedy algorithms have well-documented merits for sample selection, even for non-submodular objectives like the one in \eqref{eqn_prob1_forward}; see \cite{chepuri16,chamon16}.